Jonathan Palmer: Business career

 AgustaWestland AW109S G-MSVI owned by Palmer's company MSV flying above Brands Hatch for the 2018 British Touring Car Championship finale.

 In 2009, MSV acquired the freehold of 800 acres of the Bedford Autodrome site and opened Bedford Aerodrome as a CAA licensed airfield in 2010.

 MSV completed the freehold purchase of a substantial former military airbase near Laon in north-east France in 2015, which is planned to be developed into a major international motorsports complex.

-In 2017 MSV acquired the Donington Park motor racing circuit, and implemented a multi-million pound program of improvements at the East Midlands track including a new bar, cafe and restaurant, a new circuit office, extensive resurfacing of paddock areas and internal roads and a new grandstand with views of the track.
+In 2017, MSV acquired the Donington Park motor racing circuit, and implemented a multi-million pound program of improvements at the East Midlands track including a new bar, cafe and restaurant, a new circuit office, extensive resurfacing of paddock areas and internal roads and a new grandstand with views of the track.

-On 30 September 2022 it was announced that MSV won the bid for purchasing Circuito de Navarra in northern Spain.
+On 30 September 2022, it was announced that MSV won the bid for purchasing Circuito de Navarra in northern Spain.
 MSV has since completed the first phase of its programme of improvements involving a complete overhaul of the race control complex.
 This included new screens and upgraded CCTV technology, along with a complete exterior redecoration of the race control tower and main pit buildings, including all the garage doors.
 This exterior aesthetic overhaul has extended beyond that area too, elevating the FIA Grade 1T and Grade 2 circuit's presentation to match its status as one of Spain's best motorsport venues.

 Personal life

-Jonathan Charles Palmer was born on 7 November 1956 in Lewisham, London, England.

 Palmer's two sons have both had successful motor racing careers.
 Jolyon Palmer, the 2014 GP2 Series champion, drove for RenaultSport F1 Team during the 2016 and 2017 seasons and is now a commentator and columnist for BBC Sport F1.
 Jonathan's younger son Will Palmer won the BRDC F4 Championship and the prestigious McLaren Autosport BRDC Award in 2015, and finished second in Renault Eurocup in 2017.

 Palmer also has two daughters: Emily, an accountant, and Alice, a professional equestrian showjumper.